Signed Into Law

 Which agencies enforce HB3151?

-HB3151 is enforced by Texas Health and Human Services Commission (Medicaid MCOs) and Texas Department of Insurance (Commercial Managed Care Issuers).
+HB3151 is enforced by Texas Department of Insurance (Commercial Managed Care Issuers) and Texas Health and Human Services Commission (Medicaid MCOs).

 Q

-The compliance urgency for HB3151 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB3151 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q